dxg6620/CSE-5311-005-DG/README.md

 # CSE-5311-005-DG

+## Argue Selection Sort Correctness

+Proof of correctness is found in this Correctness Of Selection Sort(Correctness_Of_Selection_Sort.pdf).

 ## Performance Benchmarks

-The following benchmarks show the average execution times (in seconds) for different sorting algorithms with various input sizes.
+The following benchmarks show the average execution times (in seconds) for sorting algorithms with various input sizes.
 The measurements were taken on a MacBook Pro with the following specifications:

 - **Model:** MacBook Pro
 - **Processor:** Apple M3 Pro